(Extraverted Sensing Perceiving)

 ESPs are likely to have trouble remembering and following rules - even if they have been clearly defined.
 Adults should remind ESPs of the rules frequently, spelling them out in their entirety.
 Expectations for the ESP's behavior should be made explicit, and they will need to be reminded.
 Adults must be consistent in enforcing these rules.

 Adult personality types contain four letters, while for kids aged 7-12 we use three letter types.
 What happened to the missing letter?
 It's there, we just can't usually determine what it is until after a child is in their teens.
 Sometimes it becomes apparent when a child is around thirteen years old, sometimes as late as eighteen years old.
-ESP kids will grow up to be either ESTP "Doers" or ESFP "Performers".
-At this stage in their development, it's not obvious whether they will choose Thinking or Feeling to complement their Sensing preference.
-You will see the child practicing both Thinking and Feeling as they settle down into their preferred function.
-In some children it's possible to distinguish their "missing" letter, but for many kids we just have to wait until a person is well into their teens before we can determine their adult personality type.
+ESP kids will grow up to be either ESFP "Performers" or ESTP "Doers".
+At this stage in their development, it's not obvious whether they complement their Sensing function with Thinking or Feeling.
+You may have a sense which one the ESP prefers, but we often have to wait until a person is well into their teens before we can determine their adult personality type.

 Copyright 2012-2015 BSM Consulting, Inc.